 For a full day tour that stops at all the main attractions, including the Fairy Pools, the Best of Isle of Skye Full-Day Tour from Portree is a great option.

-The Pools are open every day, all year round.
+The Fairy Pools are open all day, every day.

 Due to lots of promotion, this has become a very popular thing to do in the Isle of Skye and can get pretty busy in peak season.